EMSSConsulting/Waiter/README.md

 be used in conjunction with the Session object - which ensures that the registered waits are removed when your application is closed.

+In addition to the safety provided through the use of a session, the customer will also remove its state entry should the state channel be closed.
+This is intended to allow applications to remove their locks easily.

 ### Using Customer
 ```go
 package consumer